THE 5 BEST BACKPACKING SAWS OF 2019

 One of the nicest features of the 396-LAP Laplander is that it has a button on the side you can use to lock the blade into position.
 Not only does this increase the saw’s stability while sawing, but this button also keeps you safe by securely locking the blade in its closed position.

 All in all, the 396-LAP Laplander is a very convenient and safe folding saw for both beginners and pros.
 Campers who purchase this saw, however, need to be willing to learn how to use a straight edge blade correctly.
+In our view the best camping saw on our list.

 The 130 in this Silky Pocketboy Saw’s name refers to the 130mm of cutting surface you’ll get with the saw’s taper-ground chrome-plated blade.
 For those who aren’t familiar with the metric system, 130mm translates to roughly 5.1 inches.
 Speaking of the blade, the company Silky Saws makes all of its Pocketboy 130 folding saws using Japanese SK4 high carbon steel.